STANDARD CONDITIONS OF HIRE OF COVERDALE MEMORIAL HALL & ANNEXE

 EXTRA CONDITIONS ATTACHED TO YOUR BOOKING

-Ensure that everyone attending your activity or event understands that they must NOT do so if they, or anyone in their household, has COVID-19 symptoms.
+Ensure that everyone attending your activity/ event understands that they must NOT do so if they, or anyone in their household, has COVID-19 symptoms.

-Organisers MUST record the people in attendance at your event, along with a contact number for Track and Trace purposes.
+Organisers MUST record the people in attendance at your event, and a contact number for Track and Trace purposes.
 These MUST be retained for 21 days.
+For attendees with smart phones, they can also scan the QR code within the NHS COVID App – signs with the code are on the entry doors.

-You are responsible for cleaning key lock, door handles, light switches, window catches, equipment, toilet handles and seats, wash basins and all surfaces likely to be used during your period of hire, with antibacterial cleaner, before other members of your group arrive and before departing.
-Plastic apron/gloves and cleaner are provided.
+You are responsible for cleaning key locks, door handles, light switches, window catches, equipment, toilet handles and seats, wash basins and all surfaces likely to be used during your period of hire, with antibacterial cleaner, before other members of your group arrive and before departing.
+Plastic apron/gloves and cleaner are provided and are situated on the kitchen window sills.

 Leave all curtains & blinds open, do not touch.